2013 American League Championship Series: Aftermath

 Former Tiger J.D.
 Martinez signed a free agent contract with the Red Sox during the 2017-2018 off-season to essentially replace David Ortiz at designated hitter, who retired after the 2016 season.
 In 2017, the Red Sox's first season in 15 years without David Ortiz, the team struggled mightily at designated hitter and with runners in scoring position.
-It turned out Martinez fit the Red Sox like a glove, as he finished in 4th in MVP voting (his teammate Mookie Betts won the award), hit .330 and batted in a league-high 130 runs.
+It turned out Martinez fit the Red Sox like a glove in 2018, as he finished 4th in MVP voting (his teammate Mookie Betts won the award), hitting .330 and batting in a league-high 130 runs.
 As for the team, the Red Sox set a new franchise record for wins in a season at 108, surpassing the 1912 team (105).
 Like the 1912 and 2013 teams, the Red Sox would later go on to win the World Series in 2018, beating the Los Angeles Dodgers in five games.

+Also on the 2018 Red Sox was long-time Tigers pitcher Rick Porcello, who would finally reach his potential in 2016, winning 22 games and a Cy Young Award in Boston.

 The Tigers have not been back to an AL Championship Series since 2013.
-They made the postseason again in 2014, but were defeated by the Baltimore Orioles in the American League Division Series.
-Additionally, since 2016, they have not posted a winning record.
+Manager Jim Leyland retired following the season and would be replaced by former Tiger player Brad Ausmus.
+Detroit would make one final push for a World Series the following season, acquiring All-Stars Ian Kinsler and David Price in trades and featuring a pitching rotation that would include five past or future Cy Young winners.
+The Tigers would win the AL Central for the fourth straight year with a 90-72 record, but were defeated by the Baltimore Orioles in the American League Division Series.
+Detroit would go on to post losing records in eight of the next nine seasons and wouldn’t return to the playoffs until the 2024 postseason.